RUSSIAN

 OUR GENERATION DECIDES HOW INTERNET WILL LOOK LIKE |

-Youth RIGF 2024
+Youth RIGF 2025

-Join the discussion about the evolution of the Internet!
+Shape the Future of the Internet!

 Russian students and young professionals will once again become full participants in the global discussion - their opinions will be heard and taken into account due to the Forum.